 - bee pollen

-- First, start by soaking the 2 tbsp of chia seeds with 4 tbsp of warm water.
+- First, start by soaking the 2 tablespoon of chia seeds with 4 tablespoon of warm water.

 - In a high-speed food processor, blend the frozen fruit, the yogurt, the spirulina, the honey, and the soaked chia seeds.

 - blend until smooth, and chia seeds still visible. serve in a bowl and top with the desired toppings listed above.I used strawberries, hemp seeds, and shredded coconut.